Mike Gascoyne

-Michael Robert Gascoyne (born 2 April 1963) is a British Formula One designer and engineer.
+Michael Robert Gascoyne (born 2 April 1963) is a British former Formula One designer and engineer.

 Gascoyne has worked for numerous Grand Prix teams including McLaren, Sauber, Tyrrell, Jordan (later known as Midland F1, Spyker, Force India, Racing Point and Aston Martin), Renault, Toyota, and Team Lotus, which was later renamed to Caterham F1 Team.

 Early career

 Gascoyne was born in Rackheath, Norfolk, England.
 He lived in Sprowston and went to Sprowston Junior School and before moving to Old Catton.
 He went to Wymondham College from 1974 to 1981.
 Although he gained admission to study for a PhD in fluid dynamics at Cambridge University (Churchill College) from 1982 to 1988, he gaining a series of degrees but started working before graduating with a PhD.
 He was, however, active in his college Boat Club, as a successful coxswain of Churchill's leading women's crew.
 After leaving Cambridge in 1988 he briefly worked for Westland System Assessment Limited, part of Westland Helicopters, but maintained a keen desire to work in motor sport.